 When you’re done scrolling this ranking, I invite you to add your own votes for architectural favorites in the comments section!
 Now, let’s start…

-A ranking of most beautiful and interesting architecture from around the world!
+A ranking of most beautiful and interesting famous buildings and architecture from around the world!

 No, this list does not start with the Taj Mahal.
 Rather, my favorite world architecture is actually a group of buildings: the candy-colored town of Willemstad, Curacao in the Caribbean ABC Islands!
 What can I say?
 Color captures my heart.
 Click through to see the city's rainbow bridge.